RaphHaddad/blog/content/post/demystifying-software-versioning.md

 Finally, there must be a common understanding of versioning across technical and non-technical people in order to support a culture of collaboration that is focussed on knowing which versions contain which features, bugs, fixes, or experiments that will be presented to a product's customers.
+This post attempts aid in this common understanding by helping to make this clearer.